ros2/launch/launch/doc/source/architecture.rst

   - This substitution will evaluate a python expression and get the result as a string.
   - You may pass a list of Python modules to the constructor to allow the use of those modules in the evaluated expression.

+- :class:`launch.substitutions.StringStripSubstitution`

+  - This substitution removes leading and trailing whitespace from the result of one or more substitutions.
+  - It can remove a newline terminator from command output before composition, for example ``$(string-strip $(command 'hostname'))``.

 - :class:`launch.substitutions.LaunchConfiguration`

   - This substitution gets a launch configuration value, as a string, by name.